Check that x is a character vector with unique, syntactically valid names

 dots and underscores; start with a letter, or with a dot not followed by a

-number; and are not reserved words such as for or any of the NAs.
+number; and are not reserved words such as for or NA.
 The

 definition of letter depends on the current locale.
 A